9Mirrors-Lab/archon-ce-template/README.md

 Contributions welcome!
 See [CONTRIBUTING.md](docs/contributing.md) for guidelines.

+## 🎯 What This Does

+The **Advanced PRP v3** system automatically:
+- Detects your project's programming language
+- Updates advanced templates with language-specific patterns
+- Generates **implementation-focused** PRPs with specific tasks
+- Enforces **4-level validation loops** for quality assurance
+- Prevents **anti-patterns** with documented examples
+- Integrates with **Cursor IDE** for enhanced workflow
+- Provides **pattern references** to existing codebase

+## 🚀 Benefits Over Basic Templates

+- **Implementation precision** instead of generic guidance
+- **Specific task breakdown** with clear dependencies
+- **Comprehensive validation** at multiple levels
+- **Anti-pattern prevention** to avoid common mistakes
+- **Cursor IDE integration** for seamless workflow
+- **Pattern consistency** across your entire codebase

 ---

-**Ready to streamline your project setup?** 🚀
+**Ready to build with implementation precision?** 🎯

-This template system ensures every project starts with a comprehensive, language-appropriate PRP that guides implementation from start to finish.
+This advanced template system ensures every project starts with a comprehensive, implementation-focused PRP that guides development with surgical precision and quality assurance at every step.